Riya-2808/Driver-Drowsiness-Detection/README.md

 Convolutional Layers:

-First layer: 32 nodes with a 3x3 kernel
+First layer: 32 nodes with a 3x3 kernel/n

 Second layer: 32 nodes with a 3x3 kernel

 Third layer: 64 nodes with a 3x3 kernel

 Fully Connected Layers:

 A dense layer containing 128 nodes